What You’ll Learn Today:

-With all of these things competing for your time and attention, people often end up looking to their partner to save the day, help out and “pull their weight.”
+With so many things competing for your time and attention, people often end up looking to their partner to save the day, help out and “pull their weight.”
 You start watching everything they do and comparing it to what you do.
 In effect, you start keeping score in your relationship.
 This inevitably leads to feelings of resentment, anxiety, frustration and disappointment.
-Not the feelings you want if you’re looking for a connected, happy and satisfying relationship.
-Whether you’ve been together 10 months or 10 years, keeping score and competing often becomes an unwelcome component of many relationships.

 How do you stop it?
 Well, first you have to realize what you’re doing and why.
 There are basically four ways that keeping score in your relationship is setting you up to lose: